-Group financial statements Parent company financial statements £ 2022 2021 £ 2022 £ 2021 £ Materiality 547,000 536,000 98,000 107,000 Basis for determining materiality 1.5% of group revenue 1.5% of group revenue 1.5% of parent company revenue 1.5% of parent company revenue Rationale for the benchmark applied Revenue has been determined to be the most relevant performance measure to the users of the financial statements given the Group's current focus on revenue growth.
-Revenue has been determined to be the most relevant performance measure to the users of the financial statements given the Group's current focus on revenue growth.
-Revenue has been determined to be the most relevant performance measure to the users of the financial statements given the Parent Company's current focus on revenue growth.
-Revenue has been determined to be the most relevant performance measure to the users of the financial statements given the Parent Company's current focus on revenue growth.
-Performance materiality 410,000 402,000 73,000 80,000 Basis for determining performance materiality 75% of group materiality.
+Group financial statements Parent company f inancial 2023 £ 2022 £ 2023 £ 2022 £ Materiality 452,000 547,000 72,000 98,000 Basis for determining materiality 1.5% of group revenue 1.5% of group revenue 1.5% of parent company revenue 1.5% of parent company revenue Rationale for the benchmark applied Revenue has been determined to be the most relevant performance measure to the user of the financial statements given the Group's current focus on revenue growth.
+Revenue has been determined to be the most relevant performance measure to the user of the financial statements given the Group's current focus on revenue growth.
+Revenue has been determined to be the most relevant performance measure to the user of the financial statements given the Parent Company's current focus on revenue growth.
+Revenue has been determined to be the most relevant performance measure to the user of the financial statements given the Parent Company's current focus on revenue growth.
+Performance materiality (£) 339,000 410,000 54,000 73,000 Basis for determining performance materiality 75% of group materiality.
 75% of group materiality.
+75% of Parent Company materiality.
 75% of parent company materiality.
-75% of parent company materiality.
-Rationale for the percentage applied for performance materiality We set performance materiality at 75% based on our expectation of the level of misstatement and managements attitude towards risks and adjustments.
-We set performance materiality at 75% based on our expectation of the level of misstatement and managements attitude towards risks and adjustments.
-We set performance materiality at 75% based on our expectation of the level of misstatement and managements attitude towards risks and adjustments.
-We set performance materiality at 75% based on our expectation of the level of misstatement and managements attitude towards risks and adjustments.
+Rationale for the percentage applied for performance materiality We set performance materiality at 75% based on our expectation of level of misstatement and managements attitude towards risks and adjustments.
+We set performance materiality at 75% based on our expectation of level of misstatement and managements attitude towards risks and adjustments.
+We set performance materiality at 75% based on our expectation of level of misstatement and managements attitude towards risks and adjustments.
+We set performance materiality at 75% based on our expectation of level of misstatement and managements attitude towards risks and adjustments.